Automatic Melody Harmonization with Triad Chords: A Comparative Study: Automatic Melody Harmonization Models

 The outputs of $f$ and $g$ are likelihood values for each chord label and chord function given an input melody.
 As Figure \ref{fig:MTHarmonizer_Model} shows, in predicting the final chord sequence, we rely on a weighted combination of the outputs of $f$ and $g$ in the following way:

 where $h(\cdot)$ is simply a look-up table that maps the three chord functions to the $|\mathcal{C}|$ chord labels, and $\alpha_m$ is a pre-defined hyperparameter that allows us to boost the importance of correctly predicting the chord function over that of correctly predicting the chord label, for each chord.
-In our implementation, we set $\alpha_m=1.8$ for the subdominate chords, and $\alpha_m=1.0$ for all the other chords, to encourage the model to select chord labels that have lower likelihood to increase the overall diversity, yet without degrading the phrasing.
-This is because, in the middle of a musical phrase, the likelihood to observe a subdominate chord is more likely to be close to that of a tonal chord or a dominate chord.
-Emphasizing the subdominate chords by using a larger $\alpha_m$ would therefore have the chance to replace a tonal chord or a dominate chord by a subdominate chord.
-This is less likely to occur in the beginning or the end of a phrase, as the likelihood of observing subdominate chords there would tend to be low.
-As we will mainly ``edit'' the middle part of a chord sequence with subdominate chords, we would not compromise the overall chord progression and phrasing.
+In our implementation, we set $\alpha_m=1.0$ for the tonic and dominant chords, and $\alpha_m=1.8$ for the other chords, to encourage the model to select chord labels that have lower likelihood, i.e., to use the ``others'' chords.
+This would more likely affect the middle part of a chord sequence, because this is where the likelihood to observe a chord from the three functions to be likely similar, so applying different $\alpha_m$ makes a difference.
+In contrast, in the beginning or the end of a phrase, the likelihood of observing the ``others'' chords would tend to be low anyway, even after we boost it with $\alpha_m$.
+As we will mainly add diversity to the middle part of a chord sequence, we would not compromise the overall chord progression and phrasing.